 Time clocks support a binary view of employee time that doesn’t provide any rich insight into what employees actually do, how they perform and whether they need support.
 Attendance – although important – is only one feature of a healthy, productive workforce and cannot measure the quality of time spent or employee effectiveness.

 In an effort to stay relevant, many companies have updated time clocks for the modern workplace.
-Time clock apps are now available online, can be accessed from mobile devices to allow remote teams to “clock in”, and even use proximity terminals to punch in when you walk past.
+Digital time clock apps—also referred to as time and attendance software—are now available online, can be accessed from mobile devices to allow remote teams to “clock in”, and even use proximity terminals to punch in when you walk past.

 But they simplify rather than solve the problem, transferring the age-old flaws of manual time clocks to a digital setting.
-You still have to fill in the blanks the system can’t understand, you still have a colourless view of employee time, and you still introduce low-value admin into each employee's day.
+You still have to fill in the blanks the system can’t understand, you still have a restrictive and colorless record of employee time, and you still introduce low-value admin into each employee's day.

-In 2019, there is a solution to the inaccuracies and irritations of time clocks – and that solution is automatic.
+Thankfully, technology has evolved beyond the manual clock in/clock out system to become increasingly automated.
 Automatic employee hours trackers satisfy the basic function of time clocks whilst heaping on a ton of employee insights in the process.
 Tools like Timely: